-A change to LIM implicit weights resulted in an increase of the LICO-only change from 0.043 to 0.047 IEWB points (Table 6).
-Conversely, a change to LICO implicit weights resulted in a decrease of the LIM-only change from 0.006 to 0.000 IEWB points.
+A change to LIM implicit weights resulted in an increase of the LICO-only change from 0.052 to 0.053 IEWB points (Table 6).
+Conversely, a change to LICO implicit weights resulted in a decrease of the LIM-only change from 0.012 to 0.008 IEWB points.
 Therefore, LICO implicit weights have a negative effect on growth, while LIM implicit weights have a positive effect on growth.
 Note that gap in alternative-valuation IEWB growth is larger than the gap in poverty-only IEWB growth.
 This proves that the process of linear scaling actually closes the growth gap and does not contribute to an amplified growth gap.
+Therefore, linear scaling is an offsetting factor in the divergence of IEWB growth rates.
+This strengthens the observation that the fundamental differences between poverty measures leads to differences in the growth rate of the IEWB, as the linear scaling methodology does not contribute to the observed divergence in growth rates seen in the IEWB under the different measures, but rather constricts it.

-Chart 14: Alternate Valuation Poverty-only Index of Economic Well-being, Constant Divorce Rate, 1981-2009
+Chart 14: Alternate Valuation Poverty-only Index of Economic Well-being, Constant Divorce Rate, 1981-2011

-Source: Calculated from CSLS Databases through the swapping of linear scaling parameters.
+Source: Calculated from CSLS Database through the swapping of linear scaling parameters - 'C14' in CSLS Poverty Sensitivity Database.